Do you offer a high school diploma?

 We do offer a standard high school diploma.

-To receive an academic high school diploma from HPA, students must complete the Florida DOE requirements for a standard (24-credit) diploma.
+An academic diploma is sometimes required, such as when the student applies for the Bright Futures Scholarship, enters college, or joins the military.
+If your student wishes to receive an academic high school diploma from HPA, they must meet the above requirements AND complete the Florida DOE requirements for a standard (24-credit) diploma.
 Course requirements for graduation are frequently updated and are recorded based on the year a student enters 9th grade.
-You can view graduation course requirements on theĀ Florida DOE site.
+You can view graduation course requirements on the Florida DOE site.
+They also must have full high school transcripts (see below).

-While it is not accredited, nor is it a GED, it is widely accepted by most schools, institutions, military services, etc. Because we are not an accredited school, the best course of action would be to contact the institution in question to find out precisely what they require, as all schools are different.
-If they need an accredited diploma, they may want to withdraw from HPA and register with the county for the last year of high school.
-We would also highly suggest you contact HSLDA to let them know you were denied.
-They have seen and dealt with this home education rights issue before.
+While it is neither accredited nor a GED, it is widely accepted by most schools, institutions, and military services.
+Since we are not an accredited school, the best course of action would be to contact the institution in question to determine precisely what they require, as all schools have different requirements.
+If they need an accredited diploma, they may want to withdraw from HPA and register with the county for the last year of high school or pursue a GED.
+We highly recommend that you contact HSLDA to inform them that you were denied.
+It is rare, and we have not had any issues with this, but HSLDA has previously encountered and addressed this issue regarding home education rights.

-From the Florida Department of Education regarding accreditation and diplomas:
+The Florida Department of Education regarding accreditation and diplomas.